This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Remember always, in oral advocacy, to speak more slowly than you would in ordinary conversation.
 This is not just a courtesy to the court reporter and to the arbitrators struggling to take notes; it is also the best way to command attention and to persuade.

 As Mark Kantor used to say to our Georgetown Law School students, the ‘beat’ of advocacy is not rock and roll, it is the waltz.
-If you speak too fast, you lose the ability to employ cadence and volume to create emphasis.– Jean Kalicki, Kalicki Arbitration
+If you speak too fast, you lose the ability to employ cadence and volume to create emphasis.

 The tone of an opening statement sets the stage for the arguments throughout the entire hearing.
 It is best to be respectful, not just of the tribunal (which should be a given), but also of the opposing party and their arguments.
 Shrill protestations, accusatory rants and overheated rhetoric will not impress a tribunal.
 It is best to make one’s case using facts, logic and accurate application of the law.

 Don’t exaggerate the facts or the law.
 A knowledgeable tribunal will be unimpressed by bombast and overstatement, and your opponents may use your overstatements to undercut the effectiveness of your core points.
 Exaggerating or overstating a point puts the advocate out at the far end of a thin ledge, with little support underneath and a long fall to the bottom of the cliff if that support is chipped away by a critical arbitrator or a diligent opponent.
-The adverse consequences of exaggeration often seriously outweigh the rhetorical benefits.– Jean Kalicki, Kalicki Arbitration
+The adverse consequences of exaggeration often seriously outweigh the rhetorical benefits.

-A short, well-constructed, written skeleton is a magnificent chance to provide the distilled essence of your case
+A short, well-constructed, written skeleton presents a magnificent opportunity

 Even when a tribunal can be expected to have read the pleadings and the testamentary statements, a short, well-constructed, written skeleton, delivered a week before the hearing (don’t give it to the tribunal the weekend before – this is too late, and if a tribunal is travelling, it may not even be received before the arbitrator turns up at the hearing) is a magnificent chance to provide the tribunal with the distilled essence of your case and your answers to your opponent’s.